Other FootieMag.net Sites >

 INTERNAL COMPETITION RULES

-1. Confirmation of Games
+1. Confirmation and Venue of Games

 2. Cancellation of Games